 Foolproof Triple Coated Fried Green Tomatoes

 My grandparents were from Norcross, GA and always had fresh sliced tomatoes on the dinner table.
 As a kid, I didn’t like them because the high acidity burned my tongue.
-But on a rare occasion Maw-maw would fry up a batch of unripened green ones, I was in heaven!
+On a rare occasion Maw-maw would fry up a batch of unripened green ones, and boy, was I in heaven!